Green Liberal Party of Switzerland: History

-The party was founded on 19 July 2007 by four cantonal parties of the same name that had seceded from the Green Party.
-These branches were in Basel-Landschaft, Bern, St. Gallen, and Zurich.
+In 2004, two leading members of the Greens in Zurich, Verena Diener and Martin Bäumle, left the party citing its leftist tendencies and organisational concerns, and founded the Green Liberal Party of Zurich.
+The national party was founded on 19 July 2007 by four cantonal parties of the same name that had seceded from the Green Party.
+These branches were in Zurich, Basel-Landschaft, Bern, and St. Gallen.

 In the 2007 election to the National Council on 22 October 2007, the party ran in Zurich and St. Gallen.
-Despite being limited to only two cantons, the party won 1.4% of the popular vote nationwide and 3 out of 200 seats.
-In Zurich, they won 7% of the vote.
+Despite being limited to only two cantons, the party won 1.4% of the popular vote nationwide and three out of 200 seats.
+In Zurich, they won 7% of the vote and in St. Gallen they won 3.2%.
 One of these three had been a National Councillor for the Green Party in the previous Parliament.
+Success in the 2007 elections caused leaders to look to seriously compete for a seat on the Federal Council.

 A month later, it won a seat in the Council of States, with Verena Diener representing Zurich.
 Along with the first appearance of the Green Party, this was the first time a minor party had won representation in the Council of States since 1995.
-When the Federal Assembly convened, the glp joined the Christian Democrats/EPP/glp Group, making it the second-largest group, behind the Swiss People's Party.
+When the Federal Assembly convened, the GLP joined the Christian Democrats/EPP/glp Group, making it the second-largest group, behind the Swiss People's Party.
 In 2010 the party got an additional seat in the Council of States with Markus Stadler from Uri.

-Since April 2022 there are cantonal parties in all 26 cantons.
+At the 2011 federal election, the GLP was one of the big winners, increasing its vote share to 5.4%.
+It had stood in 11 cantons, getting between 2% and 10.3% of the vote.

-The glp was one of the leading political parties for legalising same-sex marriage in Switzerland, in which it was adopted in an optional referendum on 26 September 2021.
+The GLP was one of the leading political parties for legalising same-sex marriage in Switzerland, in which it was adopted in an optional referendum on 26 September 2021.

-In October 2021, the glp introduced a new, refreshed logo with the French slogan créateurs d'avenir (creators of the future).
+In October 2021, the GLP introduced a new, refreshed logo with the French slogan créateurs d'avenir (creators of the future).
+Since April 2022, there are cantonal parties in all 26 cantons.